bird-house/birdhouse-docs/docs/source/dev_guide.rst

   PyWPS [2016-09-14 11:49:14,349] INFO: ocgis module call as ops.execute()
   PyWPS [2016-09-14 11:49:16,648] INFO: Succeeded with ocgis module call function

-Another point to think about by designing a process is the possibillity of chaining processes itself.
+Another point to think about when designing a process is the possibility of chaining processes together.
 The result of a process can be a final result or be used as an input for another process.
-Chaining processes is a common praxis but very depending on the user you are designing the service for.
+Chaining processes is a common practice but depends on the user you are designing the service for.
-Technically for the development of WPS process chaining a few points to summarize:
+Technically, for the development of WPS process chaining, here are a few summary points:

-*    the functional code should be modular and providing an interface/method for each single task
+*    the functional code should be modular and provide an interface/method for each single task
-*    providing a wps process for each task
+*    provide a wps process for each task
 *    wps processes can be chained, manually or programmatically, to run a complete workflow
 *    wps chaining can be done manually, with workflow tools, direct wps chaining or with code scripts
 *    a complete workflow chain could also be started by a wps process.

 .. image:: _images/wps_chain.png

-In birdhouse restflow and dispel4py are intgrated and a WPS chaing is realized as the wizard of phoenix.
-This WPS chain is fetching data and running a process (selected by the user) with the fetched data : http://pyramid-phoenix.readthedocs.io/en/latest/user_guide.html#wizard
+In birdhouse restflow and dispel4py are intgrated and WPS chaining is used in the wizard of phoenix.
+This WPS chain fetches data and runs a process (selected by the user) with the fetched data : http://pyramid-phoenix.readthedocs.io/en/latest/user_guide.html#wizard

 Here is a tutorial to follow: :ref:`chaining_WPS`.